inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 If you laid all of our laws end to end, there would be no end.
 		-- Mark Twain
 Humor in the Court:
-Q: What can you tell us about the truthfulness and veracity of this defendant?
+Q: What can you tell us about the truthfulness and veracity of this fendant?
 A: Oh, she will tell the truth.
 She said she'd kill that sonofabitch--and she did!
 Running Windows on a Pentium is like having a brand new Porsche but only